-1-Sentence-Summary: Secrets Of The Millionaire Mind shows you that your financial success is predetermined and hardwired into your brain since birth, and what you can then do to break through the barriers in your mind and adopt the habits and thinking of millionaires.
+1-Sentence-Summary: Secrets Of The Millionaire Mind suggests our financial success is predetermined from birth and shows us what to do to break through mental barriers and acquire the habits and thinking of the rich.

 Read in: 4 minutes

 I first read T. Harv Eker’s name in Hal Elrod’s book, The Miracle Morning, because he was his mentor.
 Hal sometimes talks about living a “level 10 life” where you’re successful in all areas, not just one, and Harv is who he learned that from.

 After riding an emotional and financial rollercoaster in the process of building, selling and losing over a dozen businesses, going from broke to millions and back, Harv started analyzing his own relationship with money and his habits.